“Do You Really Need A New Heating System or Are They Just Trying To Sell You Something?”

 We try our hardest to make a 20% net profit so that we can fix our trucks or buy new ones, give employee incentives, provide health insurance, provide warranty service, give to a charity, give back to the community and other things that are important to the individual contractor.
 BUT it never seems to work out that way.
 The average heating contractor earns about 2% net profit or less.
 And that is why so many go out of business within 5 years.
 Many Contractors will under-price a job, just to get the job.
 They are not helping the customer because it will be impossible to find these contractors in 5 years, when things start to break.
 Some older companies fall into that rut too.
 They have been in business for so long that they forget to raise their prices or are simply afraid to raise their prices because they think they will lose customers.
 Well the problem with that is, you can’t take care of your customers if you are not making money.
 They will eventually end up in the same boat as those other contractors, WORKING FOR ME!

-Well, that’s basically how a good solid HVAC contractor prices their jobs.
+Well, that’s basically how a good solid prices works when hiring a local Frederick MD HVAC company to do their jobs.

 My competition is going to hate me when they read this…oh well.